philippstehr/philippstehr.github.io/index.md

 In case you are currently listening to me giving a talk, you can find my slides [here](https://philippstehr.github.io/presentations/Presentation.pdf).

-You can also find me on [BlueSky](https://bsky.app/profile/philippstehr.bsky.social) or get in touch via e-mail: philippstehr at posteo dot de
+You can get in touch with me via e-mail: philippstehr at posteo dot de

 ## Dissertation project